william-web3/viact-test-interview/README.md

 ## 📓 Pre-Requisites

-List all the pre-requisites the system needs to develop this project.
+List all the prerequisites the system needs to develop this project.

-1. A Linux host
+1. A Linux host (If deployed production mode)
 2. Docker: 24.0.6+
 3. Docker Compose: 2.23.0+
-4. The deployment machine have access to the Internet, so the hosts can communicate with each other;
+4. The deployment machine has access to the Internet, so the hosts can communicate with each other;
 5. Network connection to Internet to pull container images from Docker Hub.

 ## 🔩 Development Environment